 A walk to Hurst Castle

-From the seafront car park, follow the coastal path past the Lighthouse Restaurant to join Hurst Spit.
+We started our day out a Milford-on-Haven at the seafront car park.
+From here follow the coastal path past the Lighthouse Restaurant to join Hurst Spit.

 The walk to Hurst Castle is about 1.5 (2.25 km) miles from the Milford-on-Haven car park.
-The route is completely flat, but the shingle makes it a slow walk and it may be difficult with buggies.
+The route is completely flat, but the shingle is not that easy to walk on.
+This makes it a slow walk, which may be difficult with buggies or wheelchairs.

 Hurst Spit is a shingle barrier bank protecting the approach to the Solent.
 It is a picturesque walk with views stretching over the Solent to the Needles and Isle of Wight.